aashishmalik7936/Twitter-Bot/README.md

 3. Like and retweet the tweets of followers.
 4. Tell name of those followers who are using abusive language in tweets.
 5. Make the wordcloud using the recent 50 tweets of a particular user.
+For demo I have made the wordcloud using the tweets of Narendra Modi:

 ## Tools
 Tweepy, Matplotlib, Tensorflow, json, numpy, python.